On the Mountains Mistakes are Fatal. — Mark Udall

 - Hold Your Compass Level

-- Give Your Compass Time to Settle, Upto 30 Seconds
+- Give Your Compass Time to Settle, up to 30 Seconds, Minimum 5 Seconds

 - Compass have an Individual Error, Quality Compasses have Smaller Errors